Back to California

 sexually violent predator

-A person who has been convicted of a sexual crime and is considered dangerous because they have a mental disorder that makes them likely to commit more such crimes.
+A person who has been convicted of a sexual crime and is considered dangerous due to a mental disorder that makes them likely to commit more such crimes.

 Limits and Unknowns

-• The bill does not specify how the remote access option will be provided or what technology will be used.
+• The bill does not specify how the remote access option will be implemented or funded.

 Bill History